CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 npm install --global yarn
 ```

+#### Serving

-Now you have the tools necessary to run the front-end application.
+Now you have the tools necessary to run the frontend application.
 Navigate into the `frontend-react` folder
 and use `yarn` to serve it on `localhost:3000`

 ```bash